Home

 This allows for optimal insulation plus ventilation cross flow and natural light to enter the home.
 The construction of earth berm homes may be either more, less or the same as traditional homes.
 Mainly built of concrete and cinderblocks the earth berm home can be more expensive due to sturdier construction.

-But, traditional homes may have wood or aluminum siding, windows and trim, roofs that have to be re-shingled after so many years, garages that take extra heating and cooling.
-So, you'll have to do the research and decide for yourself if earth berm homes pencil out for your particular needs.
+So, you'll have to do the research and decide for yourself if an earth berm home pencils out for your particular needs.
 And, then get going and buy or build as soon as you figure it out.

-© COPYRIGHT 2005 - 2012 ALL RIGHTS RESERVED UNDERGROUND-HOMES.COM
+COPYRIGHT 2024 ALL RIGHTS RESERVED UNDERGROUND-HOMES.COM